segmentio/segment-docs/src/connections/destinations/catalog/profitwell/index.md

 [Customers](https://www2.profitwell.com/app/customers) need to be created first within ProfitWell in order for the indentify calls to trigger their engagements.

-*Note that the data doesn't sync into the ProfitWell UI in real time.
+**NOTE:** The data doesn't sync into the ProfitWell UI in real time.
 It can take up to 24 hours to reflect.